 - Awkward silence.
 Participants are unprepared, leaving you with an hour full of painful silence or—worse yet—a meeting that is cut short to put everyone out of their misery.

-Implementing the group brainstorming techniques that follow can help you avoid these common woes and instead bring your team together to yield the perfect idea.
+Implementing the following group brainstorming techniques can help you avoid these common woes and instead bring your team together to yield the perfect idea.

 10 effective team brainstorming techniques

 Brainstorms typically have three steps: idea capture, discussion and critique, and selection.
-The following strategies will help you and your team through all three stages.
+The following strategies will help you and your team, whether you’re in person or remote, through all three stages.

 In this nonverbal brainstorming method, everyone writes down three ideas that relate to the topic of the brainstorm.
 Allow about four to six minutes for this process.
 Then everyone passes their ideas to the person on their right (or left, whichever you prefer), who will then build off of the ideas, adding bullet points or creative strategies.
+If your team is remote, they can use a communications platform like Slack to share ideas.
 After another few minutes, everyone will pass the piece of paper again until it makes it all the way around the table.
 Once the ideas have made it around the circle, the group discusses them and decides which ideas are best to pursue.

 This technique can alleviate two of the biggest brainstorm pitfalls—unbalanced conversation and the anchoring effect—by ensuring that everyone has the opportunity to contribute and eliminating the bias toward the first idea.